The Destiny Map

-The Destiny Map is an adventure published by West End Games (WEG) in 1990 for the cross-genre role-playing game Torg.
+The Destiny Map is an adventure published by West End Games in 1990 for the cross-genre role-playing game Torg.

 Description

 The Storm Knights (player characters) in the United States (now a part of the primitive pseudo-reality of Baruk Kaah) discover a fragment of an ancient map that may lead to weapons the Storm Knights can use against the invading aliens.
 The Storm Knights must follow clues across the world to uncover more fragments of the map before their enemies can.

-The original WEG publication also included a gamemaster's screen.
+The original [West End Games publication also included a gamemaster's screen.